rebekahross/startup/README.md

 What I learned from the Startup Javascript
 This was a pretty difficult activity for me.
 I think that I learned some valuable things though.
 I was able to learn about other libraries that are useful in writing my code.
 I learned how to make pop-up (modal) boxes using javascript, which is a cool feature.
 I learned that sometimes I try too hard to complicate things that really aren't that difficult.

+What I learned from the Simon Service
+I learned that service is a way to standardize things across the internet, so there is more uniformity and support.
+This is how different devices know how to connect the same way.
+I honestly have no idea how I'd implement this on my own though.